kubukoz/json-validation-service/README.md

 ```

 The implementation uses http4s as the main HTTP layer and stores the data in a Postgres database using Skunk.
 An in-memory storage implementation is available for testing purposes.
+It can be enabled by setting the `DB_IN_MEMORY` environment variable.

 ## Running